 How is it that we can actually develop real leadership if not through teaching and training skills?

 It turns out that skills of leadership are secondary to the integrity and grit of leadership.
-The integrity and grit of leadership is the foundation of Fierce Ownership.
+The integrity and grit of leadership is the foundation of Deep Ownership.

-I believe that everything we want in life lies on the other side of something called fierce ownership.
-Fierce Ownership is the essence of knowing what is in our control, what isn’t, and having the clarity, heart and integrity to own our choices absolutely.
-Fierce ownership is the endgame of true personal leadership.
+I believe that everything we want in life lies on the other side of something called deep ownership.
+Deep Ownership is the essence of knowing what is in our control, what isn’t, and having the clarity, heart and integrity to own our choices absolutely.
+Deep ownership is the endgame of true personal leadership.
 It matters everywhere!

 When moms and dads embrace the integrity of personal leadership, they are loving and powerful parents.

-When intimate partners are self-led, there is freedom inside their relationship to choose love, truth and fierce ownership – and from that place passion blossoms.
+When intimate partners are self-led, there is freedom inside their relationship to choose love, truth and deep ownership – and from that place passion blossoms.

 When leaders begin with leading themselves first, their teams are more productive, engaged, innovative and happy.